 The State of Design: Research to the Power of Ten™

-Meet our ten founding research partners work across WA’s five universities: Curtin, Murdoch, UWA, ECU and Notre Dame.
+Meet our ten founding research partners and new research members who work across WA’s five universities: Curtin, Murdoch, UWA, ECU and Notre Dame*.
 With expertise spanning the wide range of design disciplines and economics, entrepreneurship and the social sciences, our research team has extensive knowledge and experience of research for, about and through design.